-Stakeholder Support NERSA analysis The Integrated Coastal Energy Alliance (ICEA) is NERSA agrees that sustainability is four part of the Integrated Coastal Economy Alliance dimensional, i.e. electricity security of supply, (ICEA) as collaboration between the West Coast environmental, financial and social.
-The Black Business Alliance Black Business Alliance important thing is to ensure a balance of these (WCBBA), Eastern Cape Maritime Business four dimensions.
-Chamber (ECMBC), National Federated Chamber of Commerce and Industries (NAFCOC)-Nelson Mandela Bay and Nelson Mandela Local Business (SMME Leaders from all 60 Wards).
+Stakeholder support NERSA analysis The Integrated Coastal Energy Alliance (ICEA) is NERSA agrees that sustainability is four part of the Integrated Coastal Economy Alliance dimensional, i.e. electricity security of (ICEA) as collaboration between the West Coast supply, environmental, financial and social Black Business Alliance Black Business Alliance aspects.
+The important thing is to ensure (WCBBA), Eastern Cape Maritime Business a balance of these four dimensions.
+Chamber (ECMBC), National Federated Chamber of Commerce and Industries (NAFCOC)-Nelson Mandela Bay and Nelson Mandela Local Business (SMME Leaders from all 60 wards) and Al Ansaar Saldanha.
 It supported the project because of the economic benefit it brings to the coastal areas.
 It highlighted that most of these objectors do not even live in the areas where these projects will be implemented.